splynx/docs/files/en/payment_systems/payment_express/payment_express.md

 Add-on can work with different credit cards, if cards are saved, then addon allows to charge all customers using Direct debit order.

-To install splynx-icharge add-on, use following commands:
+To install splynx-paymentexpress add-on, use following commands:

 ```
 apt-get update